 How powerful is it?

-At the moment, Civic buyers choose between a pair of turbocharged petrol engines.
-For most, there’ll be no need to look past the entry-level choice, a 1.0-litre unit with 127bhp.
+Civic buyers choose between a pair of turbocharged petrol engines, and one diesel.
+For most, there’ll be no need to look past the entry-level choice, a 1.0-litre unit with 129 horsepower.
 It’s impressively smooth for a three-cylinder, and it doesn’t get too raucous on the noise front, even when you thrash the pants off it.
 Best of all, though, it stays perky and eager right throughout the rev range, and this helps keep you moving along without too much effort.
-The other choice is a four-cylinder 1.5 with 180bhp, and again, it gives impressive flexibility and smoothness, only this time with very strong pace indeed.
+The four-cylinder 1.5 has 182 horsepower, and again, it gives impressive flexibility and smoothness, only this time with very strong pace indeed.
 Really, the only thing going against it is the extra it’ll cost you to buy and run it over the 1.0-litre, but for most buyers, that’ll be a saving worth making.
 The diesel choice is a 1.6 with 120 horsepower.
 The power comes easily if not all that quickly, so it’s a flexible – if not flabbergasting – performer.
 That said, while it sounds rather loud and clattery compared with the petrols.

 How much will it cost me?

 Prices for the Civic are competitive without being particularly cheap, so it feels like good – if not exceptional – value for money.
 Likewise, resale values will be solid – if not sensational – for the class.
 Being a small-capacity turbo, the 1.0-litre engine manages to combine its impressive performance with excellent economy.
-Depending on the equipment grade of your car, CO2 is punted out at a rate of 110g/km at its minimum (when paired with a manual gearbox), while the corresponding official fuel economy figure sits at 58.9mpg.
+Depending on the equipment grade of your car, CO2 is punted out at a rate of 110g/km at its minimum (when paired with a manual gearbox), while the corresponding official fuel economy figure sits at around 59mpg.
 Even by the impressive standards of the class, those are good figures.
 The best you’ll get out of the 1.5 is 139g/km and 49mpg, respectively.
 The diesel’s figures look even better at 93g/km and 80mpg, but before you sign on the dotted line, bear a couple of things in mind: the diesel will cost private buyers more than the similarly powered entry-level petrol, and because company car drivers will pay tax on the higher list price, their monthly bills may not be any lower.